adityasolanki205/Face-Recognition-in-a-Video/README.md

 ## Tests
 To test the code we need to do the following:

-    1. Copy the photo to be tested in Test subfolder of Data folder
+    1. Copy the photo to be tested in 'Test' subfolder of 'Data' folder.
+    Here I have used a photo of Elton John and Madonna
 ![](data/test/singers.jpg)

     2. Goto the 'Predict face in a group' folder.

     3. Open the 'Predict from a group of faces.ipynb'

     4. Goto filename variable and provide the path to your photo.
 Atlast run the complete code.
-It will save a photo by the name 'Highlighted.jpg'
+    The recognised faces would have been highlighted and a photo would be saved by the name 'Highlighted.jpg'
 ![](output.jpg)

 **Note**: The boundary boxes are color coded: